sourav-bz/sourav-bz/README.md

 ### What I’m working on now 🚀
 For the past year, I’ve been focused on building tools that help people develop autonomous robots.
 One such project is **[Rigit.io](https://rigit.io)**, a step toward making robotics development more accessible.

-I believe in **open-source development** as a way to reach a global audience and maximize impact.
+I believe in **open-source development** as a way to reach a global maxima.
 Turning some of my projects open source and building in public is my way of sharing knowledge and learning from the community.

 I welcome both **honest critique** and **encouragement** on this journey.